DHTMLX/docs-todolist/docs/guides/localization.md

 The files do not include Calendar label translations — add them manually.
 :::

-- Apply the locale to both To Do List and Toolbar via the `locale` property:
+- Apply the `locale` property to both To Do List and Toolbar:

 ~~~js {8,13}
 const { ToDo, Toolbar} = todo;